bjruberg/pricora/README.md

 - Recorded data can easily be backuped
 - Data of attendants will be automatically deleted after three weeks
 - No waste of paper
+- Owners can immediately check whether their guests use serious names on their own device

 Advantages over other software solutions:
 - No app needs to be installed by the attendants on their phones (pricora is web based)